 Use our plasma stability assay to measure the degradation of your compounds in plasma.

-Follow on metabolite profiling studies |
+Follow on metabolite profiling studies:

 Cyprotex's plasma stability assay can be extended to profile the metabolites that are formed.
-Cyprotex’s biotransformation services are supported by high resolution, accurate mass spectrometry.
+Cyprotex’s biotransformation services are supported by high-resolution, accurate mass spectrometry.
 These services can provide information on an individual species’ metabolite profile, or a cross-species comparison to identify potential differences in metabolism which could in turn help to interpret pharmacology and toxicity data.
 Structural elucidation can also be performed on the potential metabolites’ MS/MS fragmentation data.
 All biotransformation studies are performed by a dedicated team of experts.
-Please refer to our Metabolite Profiling and Identification section for further details. |

 2 compounds were incubated with either human and rat plasma, or dog and mouse plasma over 120 min.
 These compounds show clear differences in stability following incubations (Figure 1).
 These data may be useful in interpreting in vivo efficacy, toxicity and pharmacokinetic studies.

-Please provide an overview of Cyprotex's Plasma Stability assay.
+Please provide an overview of Cyprotex's plasma stability assay.

-Cyprotex's Plasma Stability identifies compounds which are unstable in plasma.
+Cyprotex's plasma stability identifies compounds which are unstable in plasma.

 The test compound (final incubation concentration = 1µM) is incubated with plasma (final DMSO concentration = 0.25%) at six different time points (0, 5, 15, 30, 60 and 120 min).
 The reaction is terminated by acetonitrile containing internal standard.
 Following centrifugation, the disappearance of test compound is monitored by LC-MS/MS. The half-life and the percentage of test compound remaining at the individual time points relative to the 0 minute sample are then reported.
-A control compound known to be metabolised by plasma esterases is also incubated alongside each batch of test compounds.
+A control compound known to be metabolized by plasma esterases is also incubated alongside each batch of test compounds.

 Why is determining plasma stability important?